Corus Entertainment (OTCMKTS:CJREF) Announces Quarterly Earnings Results

-Corus Entertainment (OTCMKTS:CJREF – Get Free Report) posted its quarterly earnings results on Friday.
-The company reported ($0.02) earnings per share for the quarter, Yahoo Finance reports.
-Corus Entertainment had a negative net margin of 29.30% and a positive return on equity of 6.06%.
+Corus Entertainment (OTCMKTS:CJREF – Get Free Report) issued its quarterly earnings results on Friday.
+The company reported ($0.02) earnings per share for the quarter, reports.
+The company had revenue of $222.79 million during the quarter.
+Corus Entertainment had a positive return on equity of 9.76% and a negative net margin of 29.80%.

 Corus Entertainment Company Profile